diojin/mockingjay/docs/2do.md

 ###DO-DO

+- [ ] :hearts: :one: prepare for home environment
+- [ ] :hearts: :one: register paper-free bill

 - [ ] :hearts: :one: post man
 - [ ] :hearts: :one: Virtual box set up
 - [ ] :hearts: :one: __docker__  — an image file that has all big data stuffs